 Western is dependent on the operations of its portfolio companies to support its ability to pay operating expenses and make interest payments to its lenders.
 Western's ability to generate income is affected by the profitability, fluctuations in working capital, margin sustainability and capital expenditures of its portfolio companies.
-Although Western's portfolio companies intend to distribute some amount of their cash available for distribution and also pay management fees to Western, there can be no assurance regarding the amounts of income and cash flow to be generated by them and the amounts to be paid to Western, especially while the COIVD-19 pandemic is ongoing.
+Although Western's portfolio companies intend to distribute some amount of their cash available for distribution and also pay management fees to Western, there can be no assurance regarding the amounts of income and cash flow to be generated by them and the amounts to be paid to Western.
 The failure of any portfolio company to make its anticipated distributions could adversely impact Western's financial condition and cash flows and, consequently Western's ability to fund its operating expenses and make payments required by its lenders to service existing or future debt.